cachapa/firedart/README.md

 Further usage examples can be found in the [integration tests](https://github.com/cachapa/firedart/blob/master/test/firestore_test.dart).

+### Using the Firestore Admin SDK

+Limited support is provided for using the Firestore Admin SDK.
+See (example/admin.dart)[example/admin.dart].

 ### Limitations

 * Collection queries (limit, sort, etc.) are currently not supported.